linuxmobile/kaneru/content/blog/linux-the-best-choice.md

 clicks.

-For professional software, alternatives like DaVinci Resolve, Blender, and Kdenlive offer **feature parity with proprietary tools** - and they're often free.
+For professional software, alternatives like DaVinci Resolve, Blender, and Kdenlive offer **feature parity with proprietary tools**, and they're often free.

 ### "Linux isn't ready for the average user"